 ♦ Make sure there is a water-proof saucer under each pot.
 Water-PROOF.
 Terracotta saucers don’t count (as my floor will tell you).
 Ceramic-glazed saucers don’t count (as my floor will also tell you).
 What you need are the plastic, overpriced, flimsy-but-useful, saucers.
 Another option is to hunt through the local thrift stores and find large round platters or old plates which are usually better quality than a ceramic pot saucer and will last much longer than the plastic ones.
 Seriously, don’t skip this step – it’s expensive to fix ruined floors and furniture.

-♦ Make sure you have some water soluble fertilizer under the sink with a convenient watering can nearby in order to easily take care of plants over the next few months.
+♦ Make sure you have some water soluble fertilizer under the sink with a convenient watering can nearby in order to easily take care of plants that need it over the next few months.
 Most plants that went outdoors during the summer months and were fertilized through the season will not need feeding, but if you’re seeing chlorosis, or keep plants indoors all year, you may need to feed them occasionally.

 ♦ Organize the area in the garage or basement where you threw the dormant canna, musa, colocasia, etc… The “rougher” and less-organized this area looks, the more it resembles a trash-heap and the less you are likely to look after it.